csd81/LP/0tutorial/chapters/xx05b.md

 end;
 ```

-Although the model for arbitrary recipes is similar in nature to the former models, we implemented it all at once.
-The question arises: how can a large, complex model be implemented in GNU MathProg from scratch?
+Although the model for arbitrary recipes is similar in nature to previous models, we implemented it all at once.
+The question arises: how can you implement a large, complex model in GNU MathProg from scratch?
 Or, generally, in any mathematical programming language?

 **Guide to Complex Model Implementation**

 There is no universal guide for modeling, but there are good **rules of thumb** to follow.
-The recommendation is the following, specifically for GNU MathProg:
+Here is a recommendation, specifically for GNU MathProg:

 1.  **Feasibility Assessment:** First, decide whether the problem can be effectively solved by **LP (or MILP)** models.
-Many problems simply cannot be, or only with very complicated workarounds, or there is a much more suitable algorithm or other method for solving it.
-This is the hardest part: you basically have to determine the **decision variables** and how the appropriate **search space** can be defined by adding constraints and other variables.
-If you are sure you can implement an LP (or MILP) model for the problem, then you can continue with the implementation of the model file.
+Many problems simply cannot be solved this way (or only with complicated workarounds), or there might be a much more suitable algorithm.
+This is the hardest part: you essentially have to determine the **decision variables** and how to define the appropriate **search space** by adding constraints and other variables.
+If you are sure you can implement an LP (or MILP) model, proceed to implementing the model file.
-2.  **Data Collection and Parameter Definition:** Collect all data that are available and needed.
-Define **sets and parameters** which will be provided by the data sections.
-Data files can be implemented at this point if example problem instances are available.
-If some data is missing or must be calculated afterward, you will always have the opportunity to introduce other sets and parameters and calculate other data in the model file.
+2.  **Data Collection and Parameter Definition:** Collect all available and necessary data.
+Define **sets and parameters** that will be provided by the data sections.
+You can implement data files at this point if example problem instances are available.
+If data is missing or must be calculated afterward, you can always introduce other sets and parameters and calculate data within the model file.
 3.  **Define Decision Variables:** Define the decision variables.
-Keep in mind that the values of all the variables should **exactly determine** what is happening in the real world.
-In particular, you must be able to calculate the objective and decide for each restriction whether it is violated or not, based on the variables.
+Keep in mind that the values of all variables should **exactly determine** the real-world outcome.
+Specifically, you must be able to calculate the objective and decide whether each restriction is violated based on these variables.
 4.  **Implement Constraints and Bounds:** Implement all possible rules as **constraints or bounds**.
-Keep in mind that there are two mistakes you can make: a problem may be **under-constrained** or **over-constrained**, or both.
+Be aware of two potential mistakes: a problem may be **under-constrained** or **over-constrained** (or both).
-      * In **under-constrained** problems, solutions remain in the search space that are infeasible in the problem but feasible in the model.
-These additional solutions may be found by the solver and reported as fake optimal solutions.
-Then, additional constraints must be defined to exclude those solutions, or existing constraints redefined to be more restrictive.
+      * In **under-constrained** problems, solutions remain in the search space that are infeasible in reality but feasible in the model.
+These may be found by the solver and reported as fake optimal solutions.
+You must define additional constraints to exclude these or make existing constraints more restrictive.
-      * In **over-constrained** problems, interesting solutions are excluded from the search space, and therefore not found by the solver.
-Then, some constraints or bounds are too restrictive; you have to reformulate or remove them.
-Remember that you can always introduce new auxiliary variables in the model.
+      * In **over-constrained** problems, valid, interesting solutions are excluded from the search space and won't be found by the solver.
+This means some constraints or bounds are too restrictive; you must reformulate or remove them.
+Remember, you can always introduce new auxiliary variables in the model.
 5.  **Define the Objective:** Define the objective function.
-6.  **Reporting:** After the `solve` statement, report the relevant details of the solution found, in the desired format.
+6.  **Reporting:** After the `solve` statement, report the relevant details of the found solution in the desired format.

 Complex models may have several dozen constraints, so how can you be sure you haven't forgotten any rules?
 One idea is to focus on **parameters or variables**.
-In many cases, parameters are used only once in the model.
-Even if not, you can list all the roles the parameter or variable must appear in the model: as a bound, a constraint, or an objective term, etc. Then it is easy to spot one that has been forgotten.
+Often, parameters are used only once in the model.
+Even if not, you can list all the roles the parameter or variable must play in the model (as a bound, constraint, objective term, etc.).
+This makes it easier to spot anything you've missed.

 ***Applications of the Arbitrary Recipe Model***

-Now that we have our model for arbitrary recipes ready, we will demonstrate how this works for all the problems mentioned so far in this chapter (with the exception of the maximum-of-minimum production amounts case).
+Now that our model for arbitrary recipes is ready, we will demonstrate how it works for all the problems mentioned so far in this chapter (except for the maximum-of-minimum production amounts case).

-***1\.
-Production Problem with Costs (Problem 14)***
+***1. Production Problem with Costs (Problem 14)***

-First, **Problem 14**, which introduced raw material costs, is solved.
-Since this is a pure production problem in the original way, a recipe is introduced to produce each of the products.
-All the limits are implemented by the `Min_Usage` parameter, while raw material costs and product revenues are implemented by the `Value` parameter.
-The data section is the following.
+First, we solve **Problem 14**, which introduced raw material costs.
+Since this is a pure production problem in the original sense, we introduce a recipe to produce each product.
+All limits are implemented by the `Min_Usage` parameter, while raw material costs and product revenues are implemented by the `Value` parameter.
+Here is the data section:

 ```
 data;